How much does cyber security pay? A comprehensive salary guide

 Once you decide to enroll in a cyber security degree program, you'll probably want some sort of reassurance that when you graduate, you'll be able to not only find a job but earn a good salary.
 If you're sure cyber security is the right field for you to pursue, you can rest assured you've chosen a career path that not only promises a great job growth rate over the coming years but pays well too.

-Comparitech's 2022 Cyber Security Salary & Employment Survey may help alleviate any concerns you may have, citing the following salary and job growth trends, starting in 2020:
+Comparitech's 2022 Cyber Security Salary & Employment Survey (the most recent survey data available) may help alleviate any concerns you may have, citing the following salary and job growth trends, starting in 2020:

 • Average salary for cyber security jobs increased 5.29% from $107,580 in 2020 to $113,270 in 2022.